Guozhen Lu: Editorial board service

 Nonlinear Analysis, Advanced Nonlinear Studies Acta Mathematica Sinica (English Series), Communications on Pure and Applied Analysis, Journal of Pseudo-Differential Operators and Applications, The Journal of Geometric Analysis, and Bulletin des Sciences Mathématiques, also known as the Darboux Journal, founded by Guston Darboux in 1870.

-Since January of 2022, Lu has served as the Editor-in-Chief of Advanced Nonlinear Studies (De Gruyter).
+Since January 2022, Lu has served as the Editor-in-Chief of Advanced Nonlinear Studies (De Gruyter).
 Since 2023, Lu serves as Editor-in-Chief of the book series de Gruyter Studies in Mathematics.
 As of 2024, Lu is the Editor-in-Chief of Forum Mathematicum.

 Community service

 Lu has served as a member of the Michigan governor's advisory council on Asian Pacific American Affairs from 2005 to 2009, and as a commissioner of Michigan Asian Pacific American Affairs Commission from 2009 to 2016.